yedidyakfir/mageflow/docs/roadmap.md

 ```
 ┌─────────────────────────────────────────────────────────────┐
 │  A comprehensive web-based interface for visualizing        │
-│  and controlling task orchestration workflows              │
+│  and controlling mageflow workflows                         │
 └─────────────────────────────────────────────────────────────┘
 ```